thiscode/DynamicSelectExtensions/README.markdown

-﻿These extensions solve some problems using IQueryable:
+These extensions solve some problems using IQueryable:

 1. Built dynamic a select (projection) statement, with only specific fields, defined at runtime
 2. Include related entities in Entity Framework with specific conditions (filter, orders or limits) in eager loading